hphelion/documentation/network.howto.md

 2. Select the [Networks tab](#NetworkTab) under the Project section.

-3. On the Networks screen, click the network associated with the port you want to rename.
+3. On the Networks screen, click the network associated with the port you want to modify.

 4. In the Actions column, click **Edit Port** for your the port you are changing.